cncf/tag-security/assessments/projects/kyverno/self-assessment.md

 ### Non-goals

-Kyverno is not a general purpose policy engine.
+Kyverno is not a general purpose policy engine i.e. it is not intended for use outside of Kubernetes.

 ## Self-assessment use